 It was 1962, the height of the Camelot.
 John F Kennedy was coming to the end of his first term as president and history was yet to reveal that he and MM were an item.
-Now the fabulously sexy dress that Monroe wore at her historic appearance at the Madison Square Garden charity dinner, where she performed the song ‘Happy Birthday’ to President John F. Kennedy who was turning 45.
+Now the fabulously sexy dress that Monroe wore at her historic appearance at the Madison Square Garden charity dinner, where she performed the song ‘Happy Birthday’ to President John F. Kennedy who was turning 45, is up for grabs Julien’s auction in the US on 17th-19th November.

-Pontus Silfverstolpe, one of the co-founders of the company says: “The sale of this dress and the rest of the Monroe collection was one of the auction events of 2016 partly because it comes in the wake of the American Presidential election with the whole world watching the change of power taking place in the US.”
+Pontus Silfverstolpe, one of the co-founders of the company says: “The sale of this dress and the rest of the Monroe collection is likely to be one of the auction events of 2016 partly because it comes in the wake of the American Presidential election with the whole world watching the change of power taking place in the US.”

-The dress was part of Julien's three-day auction of Marilyn Monroe-related pieces this month.
+The dress will be part of Julien’s three-day auction of Marilyn Monroe-related pieces this month.